speak2debby/zero_day/README.md

-this is my first day as a fullstacck engineer.
+this is my first day as a fullstacck engineer